nicfontaine/tycon/README.md

 - Re-do intervaled avg to average in segments, instead of over progress of the test (so chart is more relevant)
 - Support custom word lists from file (validate format)
 - Record local lifetime stats
+- Mode support (easy, med, hard will be part of `basic` mode)
+- Launch parameters to define settings
+- User config (settings) file support
+- Record time between all keypresses for consistency data, & display in graph

 ### More
 website: [nicfontaine.com](https://nicfontaine.com)